noahehall/theBookOfNoah/0current/frontendtech.md

   - responsive images: `picture` + `img` elements
     - utilizes `srcset` and `sizes` to provide sets of images targeted at various screen sizes and the browser is responsible for choosing which image the user will download
     - overcomes the downsides of using fluid images

   - media queries
     - tests browser resolution, and viewport dimensions for targeting css rules
     - breakpoints: the point at which a media query takes affect is known as the breakpoint
     - mobile first design: create a single-column layou for narrow devices (e.g. mobile phones) then expand to more complex layouts for larger devices
+    - responsive typography: changing the font sizes within media queries to reflect the screen real estate

   - flexible grids:
     - the layout scales up to a point, then media queries are introduced to readjust the base design for to scale further, possibly in a different dimension where the breakpoint takes affect